shieldproject/shield/README.md

-- **store** - Read a backup blob of arbitrary binary data from standard input, and store it in the remote storage system, based on the endpoint given via the `$SHIELD_STORE_ENDPOINT` environment variable.
+- **store** - Read a backup blob of arbitrary binary data from standard input, and store it in the remote storage system, based on the endpoint given via the `--endpoint` command line argument.
   For example, an S3 plugin might require keys and a bucket name to perform storage operations.

   Error messages and diagnostics should be printed to standard error.